Hoover City Schools return to staggered schedule until Jan. 19 - Shelby County Reporter

 Hoover City Schools return to staggered schedule until Jan.
 19

 HOOVER – Hoover City Schools resumed staggered scheduling for students on Monday, Nov.
-30 after Thanksgiving Break.
+30 after Thanksgiving break.

 The return to a staggered schedule until Jan.
 19, 2021 followed a rise in community spread of COVID-19 and the number of people being affected by close contacts, according to an HCS press release.